kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 **Second class support**: Kubernetes contributors are likely to be thinking of Linux-based solutions to problems, as Linux remains the primary OS supported.
 Keeping Windows support working will be an ongoing burden potentially limiting the pace of development.

 **User experience**: Users today will need to use some combination of taints and node selectors in order to keep Linux and Windows workloads separated.
 In the best case this imposes a burden only on Windows users, but this is still less than ideal.
+The recommended approach is outlined below

+#### Ensuring OS-specific workloads land on appropriate container host
+-

 ## Graduation Criteria
+- 100% green conformance tests that are applicable to Windows (see the Testing Plan section for details on these tests)
+- Comprehensive documentation that includes but is not limited to the following sections -- Outline of Windows Server containers on Kubernetes -- Getting Started Guide
+--- Prerequisites
+--- How to deploy Windows nodes in Kubernetes
+--- How to build for Windows (for advanced users)
+--- Overview of Networking on Windows
+--- Links to documentation on how to deploy and use CNI plugins for Windows
+--- How to schedule Windows Server containers, including examples -- Advanced Functionality
+--- How to use metrics and the Horizontal Pod Autoscaler
+--- How to use Group Managed Service Accounts
+--- How to use Taints and Tolerations for a Hybrid compute cluster
+--- How to use Hyper-V isolation (not a stable feature yet) -- Supported functionality (with examples where appropriate) -- Known Limitations
+-- Unsupported functionality
+-- Resources for contributing and getting help

 ## Implementation History
+- Alpha was released with Kubernetes v.1.5
+- Beta was released with Kubernetes v.1.9

 ## Testing Plan